tprzytula/Meteor-Remember-Me/README.md

 ## Testing

-You can test this dependency by running:
-`npm run test`
+You can test this dependency by running `npm run test`